 For individuals aged 70 years or over, whose aggregate income for the year is EUR 60,000 or less, or individuals in possession of a medical card and whose aggregate income for the year is EUR 60,000 or less, the rates are as follows:

 |On the first 12,012 per annum||0.5|

 |Income over 12,012 per annum||2.0|

-All Department of Employment Affairs and Social Protection payments and income already subjected to DIRT are exempt from the USC.
+All Department of Employment Affairs and Social Protection payments and income already subjected to Deposit Interest Retention Tax (DIRT) are exempt from the USC.

 Net wealth/worth taxes

 There are currently no net wealth/worth taxes on individuals in Ireland.